-Led by defining core values of fairness, equality and social justice, Mike has deftly woven a lifelong passion for ecology and outdoor adventure into his career.
+Led by defining core values of fairness, equality and social justice, Mike has deftly woven a lifelong passion for community and outdoor adventure into his career.
 The results have made a lasting impact on communities across the United States, from conflict resolution programs in rural Montana, to improving graduation rates in Nashville, to helping establish camps for children with cancer and physical and intellectual disabilities.

 Upon graduating from Clemson University with a bachelor’s degree in biology, Mike landed a dream job as an Outward Bound® instructor.
 Leading youth and adults on months-long wilderness trips became a de facto master class in communication, teamwork, consensus building, and pushing beyond one’s perceived limitations.